slegouix/SERAM/doc/GPSERAM__Overview.md

 This method shall be used by the [Local Agent](GPSERAM__Terminology_And_Definitions.md#LocalAgent) to tell which [Data Format](GPSERAM__Terminology_And_Definitions.md#DataFormat) and which [Transport](GPSERAM__Terminology_And_Definitions.md#Transport) protocols it supports.
 In response, the [Remote Agent](GPSERAM__Terminology_And_Definitions.md#RemoteAgent) shall tell which ones it selects.

-The attributes which are negotiate are:
+The attributes which are negotiated are:

 -   The secure elements: the [Local Agent](GPSERAM__Terminology_And_Definitions.md#LocalAgent) provides a list of [Secure Element](GPSERAM__Terminology_And_Definitions.md#SecureElement) which may be targeted by the [Remote Agent](GPSERAM__Terminology_And_Definitions.md#RemoteAgent)